jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 To address scalability concerns, network weights are calculated by the controller (NetworkTopology) under status for each node.

-The controller builds the network graph based on topology information (i.e., zones, nodes) available in the NetTopology CRD and updates the network weights for the given node based on the Netperf measurements available in Prometheus.
+The controller builds the network graph based on topology information (i.e., zones, nodes) available in the NetworkTopology CRD and updates the network weights for the given node based on the Netperf measurements available in Prometheus.

 The cached graph in the controller is recalculated based on new measurements.
 These updates can be configured